BubbleCow/bubblecow-documentation/Editorial/Writers/C/Cy Tid/Spaceballs/Spaceballs - Editors Report - Developmental Editing - BubbleCow 1.md

 ### Chapter 6
 Gets death threat.
 Makes a deal.
 Spaceship appears.
 - As with the previous chapter your writing would benefit from more location description to help with world building.
 You don't need a lot but enough to add flavour would really help.
+### Chapter 7
+Try outs.
+- The arena is OK but it needs more description.
+You are building a brand new world for the reader and that means more focus on the elements that are now and different.
+If you are able to provide more description, they will be able to picture the scene in their mind's eye.